Doctoral Training and HDR

 Email

-A doctoral program, which is conducted within a doctoral school, is a program focused on and driven by research.
-The doctoral student’s research is carried out under the supervision of a thesis advisor within a research unit.
-The doctoral program is conducted in accordance with the amended decree of May 25, 2016.
+A doctoral degree, which is pursued within a doctoral school, is a program focused on and driven by research.
+The doctoral student’s research is conducted under the supervision of a thesis advisor within a research unit.
+The doctoral program is administered in accordance with the amended decree of May 25, 2016.

-To apply for a doctoral program, applicants must hold a master’s degree or another degree conferring the rank of master’s upon completion of a program of study that demonstrates their aptitude for research.
+To enroll in a doctoral program, applicants must hold a master’s degree or another degree conferring the rank of master’s upon completion of a program of study that demonstrates their aptitude for research.

-A doctoral program typically takes three years of full-time research.
+A doctoral program generally takes three years of full-time equivalent research.
 In other cases, the duration of the doctoral program may be up to six years.

 Registration Procedure